simioyin222/FactoryOrganization/README.md

 ## Contributing
 Contributions to improve the application are welcome.
 Fork the repository, make your changes, and submit a pull request.
+- Please let me know if you know how to change the color or make text bold for the machine and engineer text result/inputs
+- Please let me know if you know how to live change engineers and machines being added to card "To Do"  then once relationship made or add one to the other it should update to the "In Progress" card then once deleted in the the "Done" card.

 ### License